r3ddd/HomeServer/README.md

 # **Always inspect code before using it**

-This script is an exact duplicate of [Servers@Home](https://github.com/imjustleaving/ServersatHome)'s [*truenas-file-structure.sh*](https://github.com/imjustleaving/ServersatHome/blob/main/truenas-file-structure.sh) script with the addition of Lidarr, Readarr, and needed datasets and directories.
-Nothing more, nothing less.
+These scripts are duplicates of [Servers@Home](https://github.com/imjustleaving/ServersatHome)'s [*truenas-file-structure.sh*](https://github.com/imjustleaving/ServersatHome/blob/main/truenas-file-structure.sh) script with the addition of Lidarr, Readarr, and needed datasets and directories.
+Took out what I didn't need.

 ### TrueNas Installation Guide
   1. Create Pool